analgesicproductions/sephonie-controllers/MyPlayer3D_Explanation.md

 I'm going to start with a high-level conceptual overview of the file before going more into specifics.

+Note, that due to my time, I don't really explain the vector math in any detail.
+If you want me to, let me know and I can!

 # Brief Overview

 This file handles movement, collisions with the environment, and translates player input into motion on the MyPlayer GameObject's Rigidbody.
 This file also issues commands to other components like the Animator, or SFX and VFX scripts.